Sklavit/pet_project/apps/streamlit_ds_chat/README_05_putting_all_togather.md

 # Step 5.
-Put all components togather
+Put all components together

 Now I have code for:
 - running Streamlit.app